7 Tips On How to Determine Value of a Used Camper

 Online Market Places

-Private-party sellers on different social platforms such as FB, Craigslist, or classified ads are also a great way to determine the value of a used trailer.
+Private-party sellers on social platforms such as Facebook, Craigslist, or classified ads are also great ways to determine the value of a used trailer.

 Of course, the pricing here is all over the board, but it’ll give you a glimpse of what to expect on a particular model.